prasham14/expertgo_frontend/README.md

 #  Expert-Go - Expert Help On Call

-**ProjectTK** is a MERN and React Native-based application that connects users with experts for paid audio/video consultations.
+It is a MERN and React Native-based application that connects users with experts for paid audio/video consultations.
 Users can book sessions with experts, join live calls (via Google Meet or Zego cloud video calls), and leave reviews.
 Experts can monetize their skills by offering time-based support.

----

-##  Features
+#  Features
 ###  User Side
 -  Search for experts by name, skill, or category
 -  Book and schedule audio/video meetings